nus-cs2103/website-base/admin/project-v12.md

 --------- | -------------------------------------------------------
 :bust_in_silhouette: Contributed code to the product | some code merged
 :bust_in_silhouette: Described implementation details in the Developer Guide | some text and some diagrams added to the developer guide (at least in a PR), comprising at least one page worth of content
 :busts_in_silhouette: v1.2 managed using GitHub features (issue tracker, milestones, etc.) | A new version tagged `v1.2` is in your repo.
-There is evidence of an attempt (even if not completely successful) to use GitHub features as described in <trigger trigger="click" for="modal:v12-projectTracking">[Admin » Appendix E: GitHub: Project Schedule Tracking]</trigger>.
+There is evidence of an attempt (even if not completely successful) to use GitHub features as described in <trigger trigger="click" for="modal:v12-projectTracking">[Admin {{ icon_embedding }} Appendix E: GitHub: Project Schedule Tracking]</trigger>.

 </tip-box>